-If you’ve been out of education for a while and are considering going to university as a ‘mature student,’ you probably have some doubts.
-At 27, I did too.
+If you’ve been out of education for a while and are starting university as a ‘mature student,’ you probably have some doubts.
+I certainly did.

-I’ve forgotten how to use a pen, will I be accepted by people younger than me?
+Have I forgotten how to use a pen?
+Will I be accepted by people younger than me?
 What even are lectures and seminars anyway?

 You’ll soon get over these worries and learn to thrive – here are five reasons why…